 If you arrive with the joint departure with Kilroy, we offer airport pickup.
-We can help arrange airport pick-up if you do not arrive with the joint group.
+We can help arrange airport pick-up if you arrive with a different flight.
 Please write to costarica@kulturstudier.no for assistance with transportation.
-A taxi from the airport to San Isidro costs around 250 EUR (about 145 km/approx. 4 hour drive).
-Note that if your flight arrives after midnight or is very delayed the price may increase.
+A taxi ride from the airport to Quepos costs around \$180 (approximately a 2 1⁄2 hour drive).
 While there might be other transport services offering lower prices, we cannot guarantee the safety and quality of these drivers.
+Note that if your flight arrives after midnight or is significantly delayed, prices may increase.